Zika around the world: Where do we stand?

 - Zika is infecting much of world, with the exception of its birthplace, Africa

-- South and Central America and the Caribbean are hardest hit
+- South and Central America and the Caribbean are hardest-hit

 - Treatments and a vaccine are still on the horizon